Psychiatric hospital: History

 Modern psychiatric hospitals evolved from, and eventually replaced, the older lunatic asylum.
 Their development also entails the rise of organized institutional psychiatry.

-Hospitals known as bimaristans were built in the Middle East in the early ninth century; the first was built in Baghdad under the leadership of Harun al-Rashid.
-While not devoted solely to patients with psychiatric disorders, early psychiatric hospitals often contained wards for patients exhibiting mania or other psychological distress.

-Because of cultural taboos against refusing to care for one's family members, mentally ill patients would be surrendered to a bimaristan only if the patient demonstrated violence, incurable chronic illness, or some other extremely debilitating ailment.
+Hospitals known as bimaristans were built in the Middle East in the early 9th century; the first was built in Baghdad under the leadership of Harun al-Rashid.
+While not devoted solely to patients with psychiatric disorders, bimaristans often contained wards for patients exhibiting mania or other psychological distress.
+Because of cultural norms encouraging people to care for their own family members, mentally ill patients would be surrendered to a bimaristan only if they demonstrated violence, incurable chronic illness, or some other extremely debilitating ailment.
 Psychological wards were typically enclosed by iron bars owing to the aggression of some of the patients.

-In Western Europe, the first idea and set up for a proper mental hospital entered through Spain.
-A member of the Mercedarian Order named Juan Gilaberto Jofré traveled frequently to Islamic countries and observed several institutions that confined the insane.
-He proposed the founding of an institution exclusive for "sick people who had to be treated by doctors", something very modern for the time.
-The foundation was carried out in 1409 thanks to several wealthy men from Valencia who contributed funds for its completion.
-It was considered the first institution in the world at that time specialized in the treatment of mental illnesses.
+The first mental hospital in Western Europe was the Hospital de los Inocentes in Valencia, Spain, organized in 1409 by Juan Gilaberto Jofré, a Mercedarian friar who had seen such hospitals during his travels in Islamic lands such as North Africa and Granada.
+By the middle of the 16th century, similar facilities had been established in Seville, Toledo, and Valladolid.
+Those admitted were typically seen as a danger to themselves or others.

-Later on, physicians, including Philippe Pinel at Bicêtre Hospital in France and William Tuke at York Retreat in England, began to advocate for the viewing of mental illness as a disorder that required compassionate treatment that would aid in the rehabilitation of the victim.
-In the Western world, the arrival of institutionalisation as a solution to the problem of madness was very much an advent of the nineteenth century.
+In the 1700s, Philippe Pinel of the Bicêtre Hospital in France and William Tuke of York Retreat in England advocated compassionate treatment for the mentally ill, aimed not merely at confinement, but at rehabilitation.
+In the 19th century, institutionalisation became the typical European response to mental illness.
 The first public mental asylums were established in Britain; the passing of the County Asylums Act 1808 empowered magistrates to build rate-supported asylums in every county to house the many 'pauper lunatics'.
 Nine counties first applied, the first public asylum opening in 1812 in Nottinghamshire.
 In 1828, the newly appointed Commissioners in Lunacy were empowered to license and supervise private asylums.
 The Lunacy Act 1845 made the construction of asylums in every county compulsory with regular inspections on behalf of the Home Secretary, and required asylums to have written regulations and a resident physician.
+The Lunacy Act of 1845 also forced counties to provide these asylums as publicly funded establishments.
+By 1914, the construction of these asylums came to an abrupt stop with the beginning of World War I. At this time each English county had at least one publicly funded Pauper Asylum.

-At the beginning of the 19th century there were a few thousand people housed in a variety of disparate institutions throughout England, but by 1900 that figure had grown to about 100,000.
-This growth coincided with the growth of alienism, later known as psychiatry, as a medical specialism.
-The treatment of inmates in early lunatic asylums was sometimes very brutal and focused on containment and restraint.
+At the beginning of the 19th century, a few thousand mentally ill people were housed in a variety of disparate institutions throughout England, but by 1900 that figure had grown to about 100,000.
+This growth coincided with the growth of alienism, later known as psychiatry, as a medical specialty.
+The treatment of inmates in early lunatic asylums was sometimes brutal and focused on containment and restraint.
+Between 1979 and 1982 about 30 patients in psychiatric hospitals in the state of New York died, due either to seclusion or to restraint.